ConradArq/MotesClient/README.md

 # MotesClient

-App for an Android Phone to manage a network of WaspMotes
+asfdsfdApp for an Android Phone to manage a network of WaspMotes